RosettaCommons/documentation/rosetta_basics/Renamed-and-Deprecated-Options.md

 * `-residues:patch_selectors` --> `-chemical:patch_selectors`

+## Deprecated Options

+These options no longer function as one may expect, and should be replaced.

+* `-LoopModel:input_pdb` -- Specify input files with `-s` instead

 ## Removed Options

 These options have been removed because they no longer serve any functional purpose in Rosetta.
+Attempting to use them will result in an error.
 In most cases they can be safely removed from your option files with no ill effects.

 * `-ddg:use_bound_cst`
 * `-relax:membrane` -- Standard relax can now implicitly handle membrane proteins.